nvsio/claude-code-subagents/README.md

 ## 🤝 contribute

-drop a PR. doesn't have to be perfect—our agents + humans will help polish it.
+drop a PR. doesn't have to be perfect—claude will review it automatically and help polish it.

+### what happens when you PR

+1. **instant review**: claude reviews your changes within ~30 seconds
+2. **constructive feedback**: get specific suggestions, not just "lgtm"
+3. **automatic validation**: repo-updater checks your agent configs
+4. **helpful labels**: auto-tagged based on what you changed

+no gatekeeping. we want your ideas.

 ### ideas we'd love to see